Post-match verdict: Why SAFC's win at Gillingham felt significant as Cats bounce back from Portsmouth loss

-Why Sunderland's win at Gillingham felt significant as Lee Johnson's side bounce back from Portsmouth loss
+Why Sunderland's win at Gillingham felt significant as Cats keep pace with Wigan, Plymouth and Wycombe

 The 2,000 Sunderland fans in the open Brian Moore End watched with trepidation.

-All the action was at the other end of the pitch as the ten-men visitors held on to a slender 2-1 advantage against an increasingly-attacking Gillingham side.
+All the action was at the other end of the pitch as the 10-men visitors held on to a slender 2-1 advantage against an increasingly-attacking Gillingham side.

 Elliot Embleton’s 67th-minute red card had left the Black Cats on the back foot, and Gills boss Steve Evans had little to lose by sending on more strikers in John Akinde, Charlie Kelman and Gerald Sithole.